 21st Century Tourism in the National Park

 By the turn of the new millennium, nearly 4 million visitors a year were enjoying the great outdoors of the National Park.
 Unlike visitors of the 19th and early 20th centuries, who encountered a relatively untouched wilderness in solitude, those of the 21st century bask in the scenic glories of Yosemite from the comfort of their RVs and their automobiles.
-They tour the valley in open-air tram cars and air-conditioned buses, and watch big-screen TV in the pizza parlor at Curry Village.
+They tour the valley in open-air tram cars and air-conditioned buses, and watch big-screen TV in the pizza parlor at Half Dome Village.
 They sleep in snug tent cabins and in hotel and lodge rooms, and they learn of the adventures and the philosophy of John Muir at weekly one-person shows starring Lee Stetson, a long-time Muir impersonator.

 Although the granite monoliths, the waterfalls, the spires and the snowcapped peaks remain the same, the true wilderness lies in the Yosemite high country, beyond Tuolumne Meadows, where old Indian trails wander into the mountains and down the Grand Canyon of the Tuolumne, where John Muir wrote, “In wilderness lies the hope of the world––the great, fresh, unblighted, unredeemed wilderness.”

 A masterpiece of Art Deco and California Craftsman architecture, the monumental Majestic Yosemite Hotel (formerly the Ahwahnee Hotel) opened in 1927 and instantly became one of the icons of Yosemite Valley.
 Priceless Native American baskets and artifacts, historic photos and artworks, and Persian and American Indian rugs create a museum-like atmosphere.
 The landscaping was originally designed by the legendary landscape architect, Frederick Law Olmsted, Jr.